charankulal/Vision-Transformers/README.md

 }
 ```

-## 💬 Tips for Kaggle Users

-1. **Start Small**: Test with ViT-S/32 first, then scale up
-2. **Feature Extraction**: Use `extract_features()` for quick embeddings
-3. **Memory Management**: Use smaller batch sizes for larger models
-4. **Mixed Precision**: Enable for faster training on Kaggle GPUs
-5. **Save Checkpoints**: Use callbacks to save best models

-## 🚀 Getting Started

-1. Add this dataset to your Kaggle notebook
-2. Copy the import code from Quick Start section
-3. Start building your model!

 ---

-**Happy Kaggling!** 🏆
+**Ready to use?** Check out [kaggle_quickstart.ipynb](examples/kaggle_quickstart.ipynb) for a complete walkthrough!

-For issues or questions, please use the Kaggle discussion tab.
+For questions or issues, please use the Kaggle discussion tab.